 If there are, then you will most likely need to remove these before you begin.

-- Are there any dead parts to your tree?
+- Are there any dead parts of your tree?

 If so, these could well become a hazard during the removal and it might prove wise to cut these off prior to removing the main tree.

-Whatever course of action you choose to take, please ensure that your personal safety and that of those around you always comes first and most importantly, do not cut without planning!
+Whatever course of action you choose to take, please ensure that your personal safety and that of those around you always come first and most importantly, do not cut without planning!